Niki de Saint Phalle: Early life and education (1930–1948)

-She spent most of her childhood and adolescence in New York City, and summers in Connecticut or Long Island.
+She spent most of her childhood and adolescence in New York City, and summers in Connecticut or on Long Island.
 She frequently returned to France to visit relatives, becoming fluent in both French and American English.
 In 1937, she attended school at the Convent of the Sacred Heart on East 91st Street in Manhattan.
-After she was expelled in 1941, she rejoined her maternal grandparents, who had moved to Princeton, New Jersey, and she briefly attended the public school there.
+After she was expelled in 1941, she rejoined her maternal grandparents, who had moved to Princeton, New Jersey, and briefly attended the public school there.

 She returned to the Upper East Side and studied there at the Brearley School from 1942 to 1944.
 There, she met Jackie Matisse, granddaughter of artist Henri Matisse; they would become lifelong friends.
 However, Saint Phalle was dismissed for painting in red the fig leaves on the school's classical statuary.
-Despite this, she would later say it was there “[that] I became a feminist.
-They inculcated in us that women can and must accomplish great things.”
+Despite this, she would later say it was there "[that] I became a feminist.
+They inculcated in us that women can and must accomplish great things."
 She was then enrolled in a convent school in Suffern, New York, but was expelled.
 She finally graduated from the Oldfields School in Glencoe, Maryland in 1947.

 During her late teenage years, Saint Phalle became a fashion model; at the age of 18, she appeared on the cover of Life (26 September 1949) and, three years later, on the November 1952 cover of French Vogue.
 She also appeared in the pages of Elle and Harper's Bazaar.

 "At one point, Gloria Steinem spotted Saint Phalle walking down Fifty-seventh Street, purseless and in a cowboy getup.
 In an interview quoted by the show’s curator, Ruba Katrib, in the catalogue, Steinem recalled thinking, 'That is the first free woman I have ever seen in real life.
 I want to be just like her.'"